Piano Service Experience

-I have received 63 “A” reviews from Angie’s List members, with no reviews lower than an “A”.
-Angie’s List is an on-line source for quality service providers, and it no longer requires a membership fee.
-You can join Angie’s List and read “Quality Piano Tuning” reviews at http://www.AngiesList.com.
+I have received 63 “A” reviews at Angi, the new name for Angie’s List, with no reviews lower than an “A”.
+Angi is an on-line source for quality service providers, and it no longer requires a membership fee.
+You can read “Quality Piano Tuning” reviews by clicking HERE.

 Here is one example: